l7aur/Like-Vania/README.md

 ### Description

-UTCN-Vania is a 2D game inspired by Castlevania where the player takes control of a character.
+Like-Vania is a 2D game inspired by Castlevania where the player takes control of a character.
 The character aims to pass from level to level while trying to collect coins and kill different kinds of enemies.
 Both kills and coins count up to the final score.

 ### Player Controls